 - Support students in working through Independent Digital Lessons at their own pace.
 When working at their own pace, students have the opportunity to learn new concepts with problem setup and solution paths that are supported visually and verbally by on-screen teachers, and receive personalized remediation paths with pictures and manipulatives that address misconceptions.
 Students should continue to work at their own pace even if they take longer to finish an Independent Digital Lesson than other students.

 - Ensure students are familiar with the Audio buttons in each Independent Digital Lesson that can read text aloud to students.
-If your students would like that text read out loud to them in another language, we recommend using Google Chrome and their Dictation plug-in.
-Instructions to use this plug-in can be found in this article.

 - Ensure students are familiar with the video player in Independent Digital Lesson that can be paused and rewound so students can view the video again.